mandl/LN882Loader/readme.md

 You need to connect:

 - Module TX0 -> UART RX
-- Module RX 0-> UART TX
+- Module RX0 -> UART TX
 - Module GND -> UART GND
 - Module VCC (3V3)  -> UART 3V3 (make sure your USB UART supports and is in 3V3 mode if it is selectable)
 - Module A9 -> GND